 For those eager to camp near Spy Rock, you’re in luck.
 There are plenty of primitive camping spots for car campers and backpackers.

-As you drive in – along Meadows Lane – there are at least a half-dozen spots tucked away with parking spaces.
+As you drive in – along Meadows Lane – there are a half-dozen spots tucked away with parking spaces.
 There’s even a camp site to the right of the trailhead.

-You’ll see another camp site to the left after you go around the “Foot Traffic Welcome” gate at the very beginning of this hike.
+Another camp site is to the left after you go around the “Foot Traffic Welcome” gate.
 From here, you’ll see fire rings here and there.

 Once you turn left onto the spur trail for Spy Rock at the 2.7-mile mark, there are large camp sites (big enough for small groups) on both sides of the trail.